Future of Supply Chain Management into 2022 and Beyond

 The COVID-19 pandemic forced supply chains to evolve years in the span of months, as leading companies sought to thrive within a logistical landscape never seen before.
 A shift from low-cost supply chains to a more resilient and agile framework is a major mark of the pandemic, which has left 87% of supply chain leaders planning to invest in resiliency in the next couple years.

-This rapid evolution brings to light the question: The future of supply chain management was forced to arrive today, so what should you expect in the new future of 2022 and beyond?
+This rapid evolution brings to light the question: The future of supply chain management was forced to arrive today, so what should you expect in 2022 and beyond?
 Let’s take a look at the major trends we at Trax expect to unfold in supply chain management over the next few years.

 By 2023, 50% of global product-centric enterprises will be invested in real-time transportation visibility platforms.
-These platforms are two-fold: they allow customers to track their orders in real-time, which satisfies the new customer expectation and eases the burden off your customer support team, and they deliver invaluable insights into your transportation costs and performance.
+Effective supply chain management is achieved through these platforms in two key ways: they allow customers to track their orders in real-time, which satisfies the new customer expectation and eases the burden off your customer support team, and they deliver invaluable insights into your transportation costs and performance.

 Enhanced visibility also means you can align your transportation budget to your business budget, as well as have the stream of high-quality data to boost your business intelligence.
 You can make impactful decisions and forecast and plan more precisely to increase your cost reductions.